okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 - What events trigger a process switch?
 - What must the OS do to the various data structures under its control to achieve a process switch?

+**When to switch**
+A process switch may occur any time that the OS has gained control from the currently running process.